adrianhalliday/coding-exercise-three/README.md

+# Activity three Brief

+This is the black belt task.
+The one where you pull out all the stops and push as hard as you can to build something awesome.
+Choose your preferred JS framework and create an app which allows users to search and play YouTube videos via the YouTube API.
+Anything goes here.
+Use whatever JS based technology you're comfortable with.
+You also need to enable users to manage local storage and curate a list of selected or favourite YouTube videos so they can come back to those clips and watch them again.
+We'll be looking specifically at your approach to a full project in JS that makes use of a Restful API.
+Although this task is dev focused and a chance for us to assess your application of your chosen tools, we value beautiful and slick interfaces.

+Demonstrating your eye for design coupled with your coding skills won't be overlooked.
+You may want to read that last sentence again.

 # TUBR : Browse YouTube with a Tinder-style interface

 Based on Nuxt Minimal Starter from [Nuxt documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.